DanielKerrigan/PDPilotTechniqueEvaluation/README.md

 # PDPilot Techniques Evaluation

+This repository contains code and data for evaluating techniques in [PDPilot](https://github.com/DanielKerrigan/PDPilot).

 ## Contents

-This repository contains code and data for evaluating techniques in [PDPilot](https://github.com/DanielKerrigan/PDPilot).

-- [data](data): Downloading datasets, training models, calculating feature importance scores, and computing PDP and ICE plots.
+- [data](data): Downloading datasets, training models, computing PDP and ICE plots, and calculating feature importance scores.
 - [clustering](clustering): Evaluating the effect of preprocessing on the clustering results.
 - [ranking](ranking): Comparing feature importance rankings.
 - [filtering](filtering): Analyzing the effect of the tolerance parameter for filtering PDPs by shape.